A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

 \subsection{The lattice Boltzmann method for quasi-static linear elasticity}

 Next, we present the necessary steps for the LBM solving the quasi-static linear elasticity \cref{eq:elasticity:dim,eq:stress:dim}.
 The method has been developed in \cite{Boolakee2023,Boolakee2023BC} and uses a MRT scheme for the D2Q8 velocity set.
-For the convenience of the readers, we recapitulate the method in the way it is applied here in the context of Biot's consolidation model.
-In particular, it solves \cref{eq:elasticity:dim,eq:stress:dim} using an pseudo-timestepping method, where \cref{eq:elasticity:dim} is replaced by
+Here, we adapt the description to the context of Biot's consolidation model, where an additional parameter-like time-dependence emerges.
+In particular, the method solves \cref{eq:elasticity:dim,eq:stress:dim} using an pseudo-timestepping method, where \cref{eq:elasticity:dim} is replaced by

 which is equivalent when the stationary solution is reached (for $\tau \to \infty$).
-Note that the division by $\varepsilon$ in front of the time derivative is a result of the viscous scaling leading to a pseudo-time step $\Delta\tau = 1$.
-As before, we defer the computation of the effective force $\vec{f}_\text{eff}$ to \cref{sec:LBM:coupling}.
+Note that the division by $\varepsilon$ in front of the pseudo-time derivative is a result of the viscous scaling leading to a pseudo-time step $\Delta\tau = 1$.
+As before, we defer the computation of the effective force $\vec{f}_\text{eff}$ to \cref{sec:LBM:coupling}, and elaborate on the general method performed within each time step for multiple pseudo-time steps.

 The moments for the MRT scheme are linear combinations of the raw countable moments \cite{Geier2015}

 using the two-dimensional Miller index $ab \in \Set{ 10, 01, 11, 20, 02, 12, 21, 22 }$, cf. also \cref{tab:moments:inverse} for the inverse transformation.
 Note that the number of independent moments coincides with the size of the velocity set, i.e., there is no independent zeroth moment $m_{00} = \sum_{i,j} g_{ij}$ due to the absence of the rest velocity $\vec{c}_{00}$.
 Besides the raw moments $m_{ab}$ with $ab \in \Set{ 10, 01, 11, 12, 21 }$, we use the combined second-order moments